lzp-iie/Neural-Collaborative-Preference-Learning/README.md

 # Neural-Collaborative-Preference-Learning
-The code for "Neural Collaborative Preference Learning with Pairwise Comparisons" (TMM)
+The code for paper "Neural Collaborative Preference Learning with Pairwise Comparisons" (TMM)